the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed issue where DD/MM/YYYY style dates were not supported during Event Aggregator imports [117691]
 * Fix - Resolved issue where non YYYY-MM-DD datepicker formats resulted in unpredictable behavior while navigating views [116086, 126472, 117909]
-* Fix - Fixed date attributes when editing the "Event Date Time" block [132735]
+* Fix - Fixed date issue where the event date was defaulting to current date when editing an event with the block editor [132735]
 * Tweak - added the `tribe_events_suppress_query_filters` filter to allow suppressing `Tribe__Events__Query` filters [134827]

 = [4.9.10] 2019-10-16 =